BEROCHLU/sakata/README.md

 # Sakata Index

 The Sakata Index is a technical indicator calculated using a neural network designed for the Nikkei 225.
-Here is a sample of the output3.log file:
+Here is a part of the output3.log file:

 ```text
          date  prediction  actual  diff   acc